ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Discussion

 \section{Discussion}

-Beyond solving a defined research problem, we discuss the benefits and limitations in practical scenarios.
+We discuss the benefits and limitations in practical scenarios.

-\textbf{Easy-to-Use Protection.} As \ours is a self-guard, besides the advantage of not relying on other parties, it naturally provides the flexibility of a personalized protection strength and scope.
-And the computational cost in \ours is affordable for individual users, as perturbations via random sampling and proxy model inference are lightweight, e.g., only taking <2 GB GPU memory for GPT-2 or millisecond-level API latency for online models.\looseness=-1
+\textbf{Easy-to-Use Protection.} Besides the advantage of not relying on other parties, we naturally provide a personalized protection strength and scope.
+The computational cost is affordable for defenders, even with proxy models, e.g., only taking <2 GB GPU memory for GPT-2 or millisecond-level API latency for online models.
+Besides, the run-time overhead of perturbed webpage is small.
+In our demonstration~\cite{expshield-demo-2025}, the loading time averaged over 10 trails only increase by $\approx$2\%.
+The cost will be even lower for smaller budget (e.g., b=0.01 in \Cref{fig:eff_opt}).\looseness=-1

-\textbf{Compatibility to Privacy Defenses.} As an owner-side defense, \ours is naturally compatible to other privacy defenses that may be implemented by other parties.
-For example, since \ours has no repeated pattern and does not contain meaningful entities, it is robust to be integrated with privacy defenses in preprocessing, such as deduplication~\cite{kandpal2022deduplicating} and scrubbing~\cite{lukas2023analyzing}.
-Also, the extra layer of \ours does not violate the theoretical guarantee of DP training~\cite{abadi2016deep} and other inference phase defenses~\cite{panaitescu2024can}.
+\textbf{Compatibility to Privacy Defenses.} As an owner-side defense, \ours is compatible to other privacy defenses that may be implemented by other parties.
+For example, since \ours has no repeated pattern and does not contain meaningful entities, it is robust when integrating with privacy defenses in preprocessing, such as deduplication~\cite{kandpal2022deduplicating} and scrubbing~\cite{lukas2023analyzing}.
+Also, the extra layer of \ours does not violate the theoretical guarantee of DP training~\cite{abadi2016deep} and other inference phase defenses~\cite{panaitescu2024can}.\looseness=-1

-\textbf{Extension as Data Watermark.} Although we targets for proactive memorization mitigation while data watermark is a reactive strategy for data proving, we have similar technique of perturbing text in general.
-Technically, \ours can be extended as data watermark for claiming the ownership, as existing works~\cite{wei2024proving, zhaoprotecting, zhao2024ghost} find random sequence can be easily detected.
-While further efforts are needed to establish it as valid legal evidence, we demonstrate the feasibility of extending \ours as data watermark in Appendix \Cref{sec:watermark-APP}.
-Successful detection relies on querying the target model with the exact perturbation rather than natural language, which necessitates an inference API that supports special tokens when invisible characters are used.

-\textbf{Countermeasure against \ourss.} We acknowledge that most aggressive model trainers may perform exhaustive data cleaning or even Optical Character Recognition (OCR) to remove all perturbation.
-However, OCR is computationally expensive for automatic and scalable crawling.
-And a thorough filtering out becomes challenging, as we show in \Cref{fig:robustness} that with a moderate perturbation budget and short protected text, it is hard to detect and filter out our perturbation while keep the original text perfectly.